apache/drill/_docs/sql-ref/001-data-types.md

 Drill supports a number of functions to cast and convert compatible data types:

 * CAST
-  Casts textual data from one data type to another.
+  Casts data from one data type to another.
 * CONVERT_TO and CONVERT_FROM
   Converts data, including binary data, from one data type to another.
 * TO_CHAR